a-kash-1/Tensorflow/README.md

  - 4 layers of convolutions
  - each layer followed by batch Normalization & pooling.

-To train the model on custom images place the images folder in the folder repository folder containing script file(RustNet.py/Rustnet.ipynb).
+To train the model on custom images
+  - place the images folder in the folder repository folder containing script file(RustNet.py/Rustnet.ipynb).
+  - create a labels file in .txt format containing "image_File_name, label_no." info in the above folder.

 To Test the trained model on test images, put the test images folder in the same folder as Predictor.py/Predictor.ipynb